 Whether we like to admit it or not, living in a dicey neighborhood can mess you up.
-In 2014, a study published in the Peer J journal found that spending time in a crime-prone neighborhood made research volunteers significantly more paranoid.
-The surprising part is just how little time is needed for the paranoia to set in; less than an hour, according to researchers.
+In 2014, a study published in the Peer J journal found this out.
+Spending time in a crime-prone neighborhood made research volunteers more paranoid.
+The surprising part is how little time it took for the paranoia to set in.
+Less than an hour, according to researchers.

-“We … bused volunteers to one or other neighborhood at random, and had them walk around for 45 minutes,” explained researcher Daniel Nettle, a professor of behavioral science at Newcastle University.
+“We … bused volunteers to one or other neighborhood at random, and had them walk around for 45 minutes.”
+Researcher Daniel Nettle, a professor of behavioral science at Newcastle University, explained.

 “We found that by the end of the walk, the volunteers in the high-crime neighborhood also said they trusted others less and felt more paranoid,” he said.